Zuckerberg details Facebook’s response to Puerto Rico’s humanitarian crisis

 Communication is critical during a disaster.
 With 90% of cell towers on the island out of service, people can’t get in touch with their loved ones — and it’s harder for rescue workers to coordinate relief efforts.

 We’re working to get Puerto Rico back online.
 We’re sending the Facebook connectivity team to deliver emergency telecommunications assistance to get the systems up and running.
-We’re also supporting this work with a $1.5 million donation to We’re also donating Facebook ads to get critical information to people in the region on how to get assistance and stay safe.
+We’re also supporting this work with a $1.5 million donation to NetHope and the World Food Programme.
+We’re also donating Facebook ads to get critical information to people in the region on how to get assistance and stay safe.

 I’m thinking of everyone in Puerto Rico and the many other communities that have been affected by recent hurricanes.
 One way you can help is by donating to Save the Children to support the recovery and relief efforts.